TomSnively/heat-grid-sim-js/readme.txt

 Ok, so what are the steps?

 [x] Set up the HTML and CSS for one size of grid, perhaps the 3x3 [x] Set up the data in JavaScript
-[x]	Set up click to select, click again to deselect [x]	Make a loop of heat intervals, and start the temperature calculations [x]	Figure out a color scheme, and make the hot cells different colors [x]	Add the speed controls to make time move faster or slower [x]	Add the radio button so the user can change the size of the grid [x] Bonus - add a button to turn on / turn off all the cells [ ] would like to change the color of the numbers for the yellows so they are more readable [ ] would maybe like to change the colors of the borders (red and black) so they are always recognizable
+[x] Set up click to select, click again to deselect [x] Make a loop of heat intervals, and start the temperature calculations [x] Figure out a color scheme, and make the hot cells different colors [x] Add the speed controls to make time move faster or slower [x] Add the radio button so the user can change the size of the grid [x] Bonus - add a button to turn on / turn off all the cells [ ] would like to change the color of the numbers for the yellows so they are more readable [ ] would maybe like to change the colors of the borders (red and black) so they are always recognizable [ ] make the website responsive so it looks good on a tablet